 Having more choice and control is empowering.
 We should all be equal partners in making decisions that affect us.
 This leads to more of us being confident and independent and achieving our aspirations for a happier, healthier and more fulfilled life.
 Support and care have a vital role to play in ensuring everyone can enjoy the same human rights - dignity, equality of opportunity and access.
 And, having greater control of your life and decision making leads to improved health and well-being.

 If you feel that you or a loved one has a need for a level of care or support in daily living, which is not currently available to you, then you may wish to contact your Council to discuss this with a Social Worker.
 Councils have a duty to support people in need and they must be sure that any resources they allocate to people are sufficient to meet those needs.
 All support and guidance can be accessed through the Scottish Government's Self-Directed Support (SDS) website.
 This is a one-stop-shop for information about Self-Directed Support for people who use Social Care Services.
-Click on logo above for further information.
+Click on logo below for further information.